FRRouting/frr/doc/user/ospf6d.rst

    of packets to process before returning.
 The default value of this parameter is 20.

+.. clicmd:: shutdown

+   Disables the OSPF instance.
+This command is useful when it's desired to disable the OSPF instance while retaining its configuration, making it easier to reenable it later.

+   It can be used in conjunction with graceful restart to continue forwarding traffic while shutting down.

 .. clicmd:: clear ipv6 ospf6 process [vrf NAME]

    This command clears up the database and routing tables and resets the